 As early as 1518, Henry had plans drawn up for a tomb for himself and his first wife Katherine of Aragon.
 The initial plans were made by the Italian sculptor Pietro Torrigiano, the same man who designed the tomb for Henry’s parents Henry VII and Elizabeth of York.
 This tomb can be seen in the Lady Chapel in Westminster Abbey to this day.
 Torrigiano planned for Henry VIII’s sarcophagus to be made of the same white marble and black touchstone as his father’s only it was to be twenty-five percent bigger.
 An argument over compensation for the designing of the plans ensued causing Torrigiano to return to Italy sometime before June 1519.
 There is evidence Henry considered giving another Italian, Jacopo Sansovino a commission for seventy five thousand ducats to work on a design in 1527.

 During the seventeenth century, antiquarian John Speed was doing some historical research and unearthed a now vanished manuscript that gave details of Henry VIII’s tomb.
 It was based on Sansovino’s design from 1527.
-The plans called for a vast edifice decorated with fine Oriental stones, white marble pillars, gilded bronze angels and life-size images of Henry and Queen Jane.
+The plans called for a vast edifice decorated with fine Oriental stones, white marble pillars, gilded bronze angels and life-size images of Henry and his Queen.
 It was even going to include a magnificent statue of the King on horseback under a triumphal arch.
 One hundred and forty-four brass gilt figures were to adorn the tomb, including St. George, St. John the Baptist, the Apostles and the Evangelists.

 It just so happens that Cardinal Thomas Wolsey, Henry’s chief minister in the early years of his reign, had plans for a resplendent tomb for himself.
 Benedetto da Rovezzano, an employee of Wolsey’s from 1524 to 1529, kept a comprehensive inventory of the statues and ornamentation for this tomb.
 When Wolsey died, Henry adopted some components of Wolsey’s tomb for his own.
 Rovezzano and his assistant Giovanni de Maiano worked on the tomb for Henry from 1530 to 1536.